Skip to main content

 Immigration

-Condition 8547 and seeking permission to work with an employer for more than 6 months
+Condition 8547 and seeking permission to work with an employer for more than 6 months (Updated on: 24 March 2025)

 condition 8547

 Australia’s Working Holiday Maker (WHM) program consists of the Working Holiday (subclass 417) and the Work and Holiday (subclass 462) visas.
 These visas permit young people with certain passports to work and holiday in Australia.
 Given the dual purpose, the permitted work is generally limited by condition 8547.
-That is, “the [visa] holder must not be employed by any 1 employer for more than 6 months, without the prior permission in writing of the Secretary.
+That is, “the [visa] holder must not be employed by any 1 employer for more than 6 months, without the prior permission in writing of the Secretary.”

 This article details how to obtain permission to work for longer than six months with one employer.